JohnKersey2/Pokemon-Clash/readme.md

 # Pokemon Clash!

-## Critical Development Notes

-After switch to pokemon API, intended wikipedia functionalities for superheroes no longer works (most pokemon have no individual wiki entrys).
-Best functionality with wikipedia api would be to link what generation they are in.

-https://www.tcgdex.net/docs could be used to pull up an image of the trading card. https://docs.pokemontcg.io/getting-started/authentication as a backup.
-If so, find way to add alt text?
-Placeholder images could be back of pokemon trading cards.
-Would be cool if you hit confirm and the card turned around into that pokemon's card.
-If no image, can always pull up pokemon sprite.

-Research into random image scrappers has said be careful as it quite often pulls up pornography or highly offensive material.
-Best avoid.
-Worst come to worst, we can put an unrelated API.

 ## Active Development Notes

-If unable to have user only submit, create .catch for confirm event listeners.
-If there's an error, it does not change local storage.
-Will only be an issue if user has confirmed sucessfully both times.

-Develop a new use for a second API.

-Develop function to populate a list of pokemon names for the autocomplete feature.
+Develop function to populate a list of pokemon names for the autofill feature.
 If possible, find way to lock selections to only pokemon on that list.

-Find comfortable scaling for text, buttons, and input boxes.

-Check with team to decide if column 1 and 3 can be combined (depends heavily on second API) If not, find Bulma feature to move center tile to left when viewport switches to mobile size.
-If that doesn't work, see if we can make one 2x2 sized tile on left for fight and two 2x1 tiles on right for confirm buttons.
-If all else fails, move middle column left in html and deal with slightly less appealing design.

 ## Final Check Development Notes

-Ensure title and header are updated to new names.

 Ensure code is refactored, images and text use accessable features.
-Remove excess console logs and .js file.
+Remove excess console logs and .js/.css files.

 Update readme, wireframe, screenshot, and ensure repo name gets changed to correct name when finalized